The 9 Walkers – a Strategic Revision

 Force of arms will not get the Ring into Mordor, so secrecy is in order.
 The Fellowship will thus be travelling in stealth mode and that is one of the two things that Hobbits can do well.

 The other relevant skill of hobbitry is their resistance to the temptation of power that the Ring offers.
 They can eventually be tempted, but even their dreams are less grandiose (eg. Samwise the garden king).
-Having nearly half the party immune to the lure of the Ring lessens the chance of treachery from within.
+Having nearly half the fellowship partially immune to the lure of the Ring lessens the chance of treachery from within.

 Also note how evil things always target Frodo the ring bearer.
 The Nazgul, the Watcher in the Water, the Orc chieftain in Moria, Shelob.
 The Ring is like a danger magnet.
 Frodo even seems to attract a disproportionate amount of arrows (not counting Boromir).
 So if it is a death sentence for the bearer ya’d better bring a few spares.
 If Frodo gets killed then Sam, Merry or Pippin can carry the nasty lil trinket.

 OK so maybe taking four Hobbits isn’t a completely stupid idea.

 Lastly the inclusion of four Hobbits might directly relate to Gandalf’s unknown plan to enter Mordor?
 Barring Christopher Tolkien turning up some new document of JRRT’s plan, this can only remain as speculation.